John L. Hunt, Associate Professor, Biology

 Director of Pre-Medical Studies

 School of Mathematical and Natural Sciences, 397 University Drive, P.O.
 Box 3480

 University of Arkansas-Monticello, Monticello, Arkansas 71656

 Office Phone: 870-460-1466; Fax 870-460-1316; E-mail: huntj[at symbol]uamont.edu

-Biology is the study of living things.
 My job as a biology instructor is to try to convey the beauty and complexity of life to my students.
 Because biology is exciting and fascinating to most people, all I have to do is keep from turning it into a boring recitation of facts and terms.
-I try as hard as I can not to squeeze the life out of biology.
-I teach several classes in the biological sciences; to see a list of the classes I teach, click the button below.
+I try as hard as I can not to squeeze the life out of the science.
+To see a list of the classes I teach, click the button below.